drvinceknight/pfm/book/tools-for-mathematics/04-matrices/how/main.md

 ## How to solve a linear system

-To solve a given linear system that can be represented in matrix form, we create the corresponding matrix and vector and use the matrix inverse.
+To solve a given linear system that can be represented in matrix form, create the corresponding matrix and vector and the matrix .
 For example to solve the following equations:

 $$
     \begin{array}{l}